How to Make a Simple DIY Bird Feeder — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 2For a less messy experience, you can place the birdseed in a large zip-top bag and roll the pinecone inside.
+• 2For a less messy experience, especially when crafting with children, you can place the birdseed in a large zip-top bag.
+Then, add the peanut butter-covered pinecone to the bag and shake gently, or roll it around inside to coat.

-• 4If peanut butter is not an option, suet or vegetable shortening can be used as a binder for the birdseed.
+• 4If peanut butter is not an option due to allergies or availability, suet or vegetable shortening can be used as a binder for the birdseed.
+These alternatives provide a good sticky base for the seeds to adhere to.

 🎨